kimfom01/Modified-Bubble-Sort-Algorithm/README.md

 # Modified-Bubble-Sort-Algorithm

-This is a simple sorting algorithm implemented using Bubble Sort
+This is a simple sorting algorithm implemented using Modified Bubble Sort

 Feel free to walk through the project and do whatever you wish 😉